histefanhere/geek-wars/README.md

 #### Variable tags

-In order to create a smart sign simply place down a sign and make sure that anywhere in the sign text you include `#MW`.
-This `#MW` tag tells the plugin that you want this sign to be a smart sign, don't worry about it looking ugly: the tag won't actually be displayed on the sign.
+In order to create a smart sign simply place down a sign and make sure that anywhere in the sign text you include `#GW`.
+This `#GW` tag tells the plugin that you want this sign to be a smart sign, don't worry about it looking ugly: the tag won't actually be displayed on the sign.
 To insert a variable into the sign you can use variable tags.
-Like the `#MW` tag these all start with a hash followed by some symbol.
+Like the `#GW` tag these all start with a hash followed by some symbol.
 The available tags are:

 - `#0` - Milk Drinkers kill counter: the amount of times a signed in Milk Drinker has killed a signed in enemy.
 - `#1` - Milk Drinkers capture counter: the amount of times the Milk Drinkers clan have captured the enemy flag.